felixclack/redis-timeline/README.md

 * `target:` [related to the `:object` method above.
 In the example this is the post related to the comment]
   default: nil

+* `followers:` [who should see this story in their timeline.
+This references a method on the actor] Defaults to the method `followers` defined by Timeline::Actor.

+* `extra_fields:` [accepts an array of method names that you would like to cache the value of in your timeline] Defaults to nil.

 * `if:` symbol or proc/lambda lets you put conditions on when to track.

 Display a timeline